Genivia/ugrep/README.md

            -Z[MAX], --fuzzy[=MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
-By default, MAX is 1 and  one  deletion,  insertion  or substitution  is allowed.
+By default, MAX is 1: one deletion, insertion  or  sub- stitution  is  allowed.
 When  `+' and/or `-' preceed MAX, only insertions and/or deletions are allowed.
 When `~' preceeds MAX, substitution  counts as one error.
 For example, -Z+~3 allows up to three insertions or substitutions,  but  no  deletions.
 The